-The Super Bowl: If you’re a football fan, those words don’t describe a mere game but rather a transcendental, full-body experience.
+If you’re a football fan, then you know that the big game can be a transcendental, full-body experience.
 Our passion for the teams, the players, the rivalries and the competition produces the kind of wild swings of emotion normally reserved for horror movies, fireworks, or roller coasters.

 To say nothing of those crazy endings!
 The joy/despair when the last-minute drive from a loved/hated team renews/shatters our hopes!
 How, after something as exciting as this, is a person expected to sleep?
 Since we’re sports fans who also crave a good night’s rest, we thought we’d investigate.

-Whether you're rooting for the San Francisco 49ers or the Kansas City Chiefs, remember that the world's best football players benefit from top sleep science to maximize performance on the field.
+No matter which team you’re rooting for this year, remember that the world’s best football players benefit from top sleep science to maximize performance on the field.
 Here’s what you need to know to be both a die-hard fan and a world-class sleeper.

 You’ve seen the commercials.
 Fans huddled on the couch, watching the big game on TV, leaping to their feet in agony or ecstasy.
 Such responses may seem a little over the top, but it turns out humans are hard-wired for them.